-{\bf Do LLMs' internal representations show the same parallelogram-rating relationship?} While LLM completions show stronger parallelogram alignment in GloVe space and this alignment predicts human ratings, two interpretations are possible: (1) LLMs excel because their internal representations are more geometrically structured or (2) parallelogram structure in distributional spaces like GloVe captures what humans find compelling in analogies, and LLMs produce better analogies without relying on (directly observable) geometric representations.
-To distinguish these, we extracted word representations from the residual stream of each open-source model (\texttt{DeepSeek-V3.1}, \texttt{Qwen3-235B}, \texttt{Qwen3-32B}, \texttt{Gemma-3-27B}), sampling every fourth layer.
-For each completion, we computed parallelogram alignment (the cosine similarity between $(v(B)-v(A))$ and $(v(D)-v(C))$) using either isolated word embeddings (words input in isolation, e.g., ``king'') and contextual embeddings (words embedded in the complete analogy sentence, e.g., ``king'' within ``king is to queen as man is to woman'').
+While LLM completions show stronger parallelogram alignment in GloVe space and this alignment predicts human ratings, two interpretations are possible: (1) LLMs excel because their internal representations are more geometrically structured, or (2) parallelogram structure in distributional spaces like GloVe captures what humans find compelling, and LLMs produce better analogies without relying on directly observable geometric representations.
+To distinguish these, we extracted word representations from the residual stream of each open-source model (\texttt{DeepSeek-V3.1}, \texttt{Qwen3-235B}, \texttt{Qwen3-32B}, \texttt{Gemma-3-27B}), sampling every fourth layer, and computed parallelogram alignment using either isolated word embeddings (e.g., ``king'' presented alone) or contextual embeddings (e.g., ``king'' within \textit{king is to queen as man is to woman}).
 We then tested how well alignment at each layer predicted human ratings.